 How to use blended learning in your organisation

+You know what blended learning is, but how do you actually implement blended learning in you organisatie?
 In essence a blended learning system allows you to give your team the best possible range of learning tools at their disposal.
 You tailor the content that you want to offer at different times and in different ways, depending on what best fits the organisational culture, ethos, timetable and style.
 This is mirrored within the digital environment to produce a coherent whole.

 You may want to ask yourself questions such as: